 - Bread.
 Bread is almost always served, and in fact, many restaurants will automatically tack a charge onto your bill (usually not more than 1 euro) for "pane" (bread).
 However, it will not be served before your meal with a dipping sauce of balsamic vinegar and olive oil.
 It is not intended to be eaten by itself.
 It's for eating with your food.
 Tuscan bread is traditionally made without salt, which makes it particularly dry and flavorless.
 This is puzzling until you have it together with extremely salty salumi such as prosciutto and the wonderful local salamis, or use it to sop up the rest of your flavorful sauce at the end of a meal (this is called "fare la scarpetta" ("making the little shoe") and is not frowned upon).

 - To-Go/Takeaway.
 Just generally not done.
 Portions are much smaller in Italy any case, and the food is so good, it is unlikely you will have leftovers at the end of your meal!
 But if you do, it is not done to ask for a doggy-bag to take the rest home.

 - Tipping.
-This is especially confusing for Americans who have the idea that tipping is obligatory deeply ingrained.
-Most restaurants will charge a "coperto" (cover charge) for each diner, and often for the bread they serve with your meal as well.
+It is especially confusing for Americans who have the idea that tipping is obligatory deeply ingrained.
+Most restaurants will charge a "coperto" (cover charge) for each diner, and often for the bread, they serve with your meal as well.
 In short: no, you don't have to tip, though if the service was good, feel free to round the bill up at the end or leave a euro or two for your server.
 But by no means is a minimum or a certain percentage required.
 I know, it feels wrong.
-It takes years to get over the guilty feeling of not leaving a large-enough tip!
+It takes years to get over the guilty feeling of not leaving a large enough tip!